Nilotinib (By mouth)

 TasignaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to nilotinib, or you have low potassium or magnesium levels, a heart rhythm problem called long QT syndrome, or you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to nilotinib, or if you are pregnant.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
 Do not change your dose or stop using this medicine without checking first with your doctor.